werdenberg/GettingAndCleaningDataCourseProject/CodeBook.md

 The resulting Dataset contains the following variables

 ##### SubjectID
-A unique identifier of the subject
+Integer, A unique identifier of the subject
 ##### Activity
-A descriptive label for each activity.
+Factor, A descriptive label for each activity.
 Can be
 - WALKING
 - WALKING_UPSTAIRS
 - WALKING_DOWNSTAIRS